 Available-for-sale financial assets are non-derivatives that are either designated in this category or are not classified in any of the other categories.
 Available-for-sale financial assets are recognized initially at fair value plus transactions costs.
-Subsequent to initial recognition these are measured at fair value and changes therein, other than impairment losses and foreign exchange gains and losses on available-for-sale monetary items are recognized directly in equity.
-When an investment is derecognized, the cumulative gain or loss in equity is transferred to the income statement.
+Subsequent to initial recognition these are measured at fair value and changes therein, other than impairment losses and foreign exchange gains and losses on available-for-sale monetary items are recognized directly in other comprehensive income.
+When an investment is derecognized, the cumulative gain or loss in other comprehensive income is transferred to net profit in the statement of comprehensive income.
 These are presented as current assets unless management intends to dispose off the assets after 12 months from the balance sheet date.